Eggs are a traditional food, and they are one of the most nutritious foods in the human diet.

 Is More Than Three Eggs Per Day Safe?

-At this time, no evidence demonstrates that more than three eggs per day is safe.
+At this time, no evidence demonstrates that more than three eggs per day are safe.

 However, there is no evidence to suggest any harm either.